Bring it!

 The Patricia Crandall Lane Trailing of the Sheep Festival Archives Intern

-The Community Library Jeanne Rodger Lane Center for Regional History (JRLCRH) seeks a part-time summer intern to work on The Patricia Crandall Lane Trailing of the Sheep (TOTS) Festival Archives.
-The Center received the archive in 2019 and is currently processing it and making it accessible for researchers.
-The archive contains the record of the Ketchum-based TOTS organization that formed twenty-six years ago to celebrate the history of the multi-faceted expressions of sheep ranching in central Idaho.
-Under the direction of the Center for Regional History, the intern will assist with the archive, specifically, at the Library.
-Duties include completing the initial inventory, processing a small portion of the archive, and learning to create public access for the archive.
-The ideal candidate is excited about working as a part of a team while learning about archival processing.
-Demonstrated interest in U.S. history, public history, storytelling, forensics, agriculture, cultural heritage, and/or library and museum studies is a big plus.
+The Community Library’s Jeanne Rodger Lane Center for Regional History seeks a part-time summer intern to work on The Patricia Crandall Lane Trailing of the Sheep Festival (TOTS) Archives.
+The Center received the archive in 2019 and is currently processing it and making it accessible for researchers and the public.
+The archive contains the record of the Ketchum-based TOTS organization that formed twenty-nine years ago to celebrate the history of the multi-faceted expressions of sheep ranching in central Idaho.
+The internship’s outcome will be a curated media project that can be shared or exhibited at the 2025 Festival Headquarters.
+The archive has many interview recordings that the Folk & Traditional Arts Director of the Idaho Commission on the Arts made from 2014-2023.
+The ideal candidate is excited about working as part of a team and also working independently to discover rich stories about sheepherding and ranching.
+Interest in U.S. history, public history, storytelling, agriculture, cultural heritage, and/or library and museum studies is a big plus.
 The intern position is funded by the Trailing of the Sheep Festival non-profit organization.
-This is a seasonal (May/June-August/September) part-time position with a wage of $20/hour.
-For a complete job description and application instructions, click here.